Fos-R/Fos-R/public/roadmap.md

 Goal: High-throughput network injection

-- A new stage 4 for a reliable and high-throughput network injection
+- A new network enabler for reliable and high-throughput network injection
 - Injection mode on Windows
 - New injection modes